-In addition to my growing presence in local stores, I always had a steady flow of orders come through online.
-At first I maintained my Etsy shop, then later asked Chris to help me redesign my website to include a web shop.
+In addition to my growing presence in local stores, I always had a steady flow of online orders.
+At first, I maintained my Etsy shop, then later asked Chris to help me redesign my website to include a web shop.
 Occasionally big orders came through at random, but in general, transactions were pretty minimal; my social media audience was steadily growing, but I wasn’t advertising yet.
-Since most of my customers were local at that time, they tended to buy my product at my booth or in stores.
+Since most of my customers were local at that time, they tended to buy my product at my booths or in stores.

-Depending on the market, I was selling anywhere from 10 to 50 jars of deodorant in a given day.
+Depending on the market, I was selling anywhere from ten to fifty jars of deodorant in a given day.
 With the uptick in retail accounts, though, I had to produce much more deodorant, and get it to stores.
 For a while, I drove the jars around town and delivered them personally, often with Oliver along for the ride.
 He loved car rides and always seemed happy to be along for the journey, especially with plenty of snacks and his favorite stuffy, Bear, in tow.
-At first I had no order minimum, so stores could request to stock, say, just a case of deodorant (6 jars), and I’d happily provide their order.
+At first, I had no order minimum, so stores could request to stock, say, just a case of deodorant (six jars), and I’d happily provide their order.
 When they sold out or ran low, I’d get a new order request and return with a delivery.
-Soon I was spending one or two days a week driving all across town, delivering to my accounts.
+Soon I was spending one or two days a week driving all over town, delivering to my accounts.
 As I expanded my retail presence, this became unsustainable.
 I was wasting precious time and spending all my money on gas.
 Would it be smarter to ship the orders?
 I priced out the cost of different boxes and packaging options (I’d need to carefully protect the glass jars), plus shipping fees.
-My money would stretch the furthest using USPS flat-rate boxes with plenty of biodegradable packing peanuts to make sure the jars were secure.
+My money would stretch the furthest using USPS flat rate boxes with plenty of biodegradable packing peanuts to make sure the jars were secure.
 I once spent the better part of an afternoon chasing peanuts in the wind and sweeping them up off the street.
 I was excited when I found this eco-friendly option).

 I also implemented an order minimum: three cases.
 When I realized most orders were for three to six cases, I offered a deal for free shipping if you ordered eight, hoping to incentivize larger buys.
 This strategy helped increase my sales, but when a handful of small shops continued to request smaller orders (often with free shipping), I always made exceptions, not wanting to harm long-standing relationships.

-The switch was a trade-off: instead of driving all around Portland delivering deodorant, I spent more time packing boxes and waiting in line at the post office (not to mention finding a way to store all those boxes and packing peanuts in our tiny house).
+The switch to shipping was a trade-off: instead of driving all around Portland delivering deodorant, I spent more time packing boxes and waiting in line at the post office.
+I also needed to find a way to store all those boxes and packing peanuts in our tiny house.
 I started to wonder if I’d soon need to hire help.